SubhankarHalder/OCR/README.md

 ### Views Layer

 The Views module forms the crux of the project with sending POST requests to the Vision API, processing and passing information through REGEX and calculating the service's accuracy.
+The views layer also deals with the GET request from a client.

 ### Templates Layer